uoshvis/uoshvis/README.md

 ### Hi there 👋

-I'm on a journey of a self-taught programmer.
+I'm a free time self-taught programmer.

-:rocket: My previous roads had taken me to the world of Python (backend & data-science).
+:rocket: My previous road had taken me to the world of Python (backend & data-science).

 :rocket: My current road leads me to the world of FrontEnd with JavaScript/React.